 Social Security increases the impact of the exclusion.
 As with the income-tax base, the federal government excluded employer-paid health insurance premiums from the Social Security payroll tax base.
 The result was that the exclusion shielded income from a higher overall marginal tax rate.
-Equivalently, Social Security increased the implicit penalties that the exclusion imposes on workers who do not enroll in employer-sponsored health insurance.
+Equivalently, Social Security increased the implicit penalties

-As a result, at the same time Social Security helped the elderly obtain medical care by providing them with regular cash subsidies, it also worked against that purpose by increasing the ways the elderly might suffer health care- related financial hardship.
+As a result, at the same time Social Security helped the elderly obtain medical care by providing them with regular cash subsidies, it also worked against that purpose by increasing the ways the elderly might suffer health care-related financial hardship.
 By increasing the implicit penalties that the exclusion imposes on workers who purchase health insurance that stays with them through retirement, Social Security increased the likelihood that workers would lose their health insurance upon retirement.
 By increasing the distortionary effects of the exclusion, including the upward pressure the exclusion exerts on medical prices, Social Security exacerbated the problem of the elderly facing excessive health care prices.